bostontrader/okconnect/README.md

 Notice that in the above commands, we save the transaction ID because we needed that to create the distributions.
 But we didn't save the IDs for the distributions because we just don't care.

 Also note the method that Bookwerx uses to record numbers.
 It uses a decimal floating-point system that enables it to _exactly_ record the numbers we see when dealing with crypto coins.

+J. If we produce a balance sheet as of a suitable time, such as now, it looks as expected.
+Likewise, a PNL over any timespan, such as all of time, also looks as expected.